 During the detoxification process, medications are used to minimize symptoms associated with withdrawal.
 The medications and protocols used vary depending on the substance(s) you used, medical history, and other criteria – resulting in a treatment plan that is tailored to your specific needs.
 During your stay at Farnum, staff will encourage you to participate in group discussions to promote lasting recovery.

 Detoxification is just one step on the road to recovery.
 During your stay in detox, you will meet with members of our team who will assist you in exploring possibilities for care after medical detoxification.
 You are encouraged to consider the next steps that will support your recovery process.
-After-care options may include admission into high intensity residential treatment at a Farnum Residential Program, either in Manchester or Franklin, NH, or outpatient programming, either in-person or virtually through our telehealth services, in our Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP).
+After-care options may include admission into high intensity residential treatment at our Farnum Residential Program, or outpatient programming, either in-person or virtually through our telehealth services, in our Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP).
 Your lifestyle, personal support systems and other concerns are considered in order to develop the best, safest plan for care coordination following your detoxification process.

 Not quite ready?
 Read our Frequently Asked Questions page for more information.